Philadelphia Mint: 19th century

+20th century

 About 445,000 double eagle coins were minted in 1933, but only one was ever legally released.
 King Farouk of Egypt contacted Nellie Tayloe Ross, then Director of the U.S. Mint, and requested one 1933 double eagle for his extensive coin collection.
 Since the 1933 coins were not circulated, she took one coin to the Smithsonian Institution and received documentation of its rarity.
 She then issued an export document allowing the Egyptian king to receive his coin.
 After the deaths of Farouk and the general who inherited the king's collection, the coin disappeared into a European collector's possession.
 It resurfaced when Stephen Fenton acquired it.
 When he tried to auction it off, both he and the auctioneer were arrested and the coin was seized.
 It was placed in the vault of the Secret Service in their office in the World Trade Center.
-While the provenance and paperwork proving ownership was debated ad nauseam in the courts, the coin was transferred to Fort Knox for further safekeeping.
+While the provenance and paperwork proving ownership was debated ad nauseam in courts, the coin was transferred to Fort Knox for further safekeeping.
 The World Trade Center was attacked and destroyed later that year.

-An agreement was reached between the U.S. Government and Stephen Fenton.
-The Fenton Farouk, as it came to be called, was sold at auction for $7.9 million in 2002 with a 10% auctioneer's premium and $20 to "monetize" the coin.
+An agreement was later reached between the U.S. federal government and Stephen Fenton in which the Fenton Farouk, as it came to be called, was sold at auction for $7.9 million in 2002 with a 10% auctioneer's premium and $20 to monetize the coin.
 Fenton and the government split the proceeds of the auction, with the provision that any further 1933 double eagles would be seized and not auctioned.

+21st century

 In 2003, a Philadelphia woman named Joan Switt Langbord found ten 1933 double eagles in a safe deposit box that once belonged to her parents; when she took them to be appraised, they were seized by the United States Treasury as stolen property.
 Investigators claimed that Langbord's father, Israel Switt, conspired with a clerk inside the mint to steal the coins.
 He had been investigated previously for the crime, leading to the confiscation of several gold pieces, but the statute of limitations had prevented him from being prosecuted.

-Langbord sued to have the coins returned to her, but in July 2011, a federal jury ruled the stolen coins were property of the U.S. government.
+Langbord sued to have the coins returned to her.
+In July 2011, however, a federal jury ruled the stolen coins were property of the U.S. government.

 In September 2011, former mint officer William Gray pleaded guilty in federal court to stealing error coins valued at $2.4 million and selling them to a distributor.